ASAT: Adaptively Scaled Adversarial Training in Time Series: Analysis

 \subsection{Analysing Decision Basis on Individual Instance}

-In Eq.(\ref{eq:robustness}), the sensitivity can be defined on a dataset $\mathcal{D}$ or a single data instance $(\vect{x}, y)$.
-When it is defined on a single instance, it can be adopted to probe the decision basis on a single instance.
+In Eq.(\ref{eq:robustness}), the dimension-wise sensitivity can be defined on a dataset $\mathcal{D}$ or a single data instance $(\vect{x}, y)$.
+When it is defined on a single instance, it can be adopted to probe the decision basis of the model on a single instance.
 This probing method can provide more interpretability for neural network decisions, and provide insights on explaining the decision basis of a black box model, both on a dataset or an input.

-We choose the five-minute dataset, $\epsilon=1$, and randomly choose a data instance in the dataset to plot the sensitivities on the dataset and on a single data instance.
-As shown in Fig.~\ref{fig:transformer}, Fig.~\ref{fig:transformer_a} shows the sensitivities of a Transformer model trained with ASAT on the dataset.
+We choose the five-minute dataset, $\epsilon=1$, and randomly choose a data instance in the dataset to plot the dimension-wise sensitivities on the dataset and a single data instance.
+As shown in Fig.~\ref{fig:transformer}, Fig.~\ref{fig:transformer_a} shows the dimension-wise sensitivities of a Transformer model trained with ASAT on the dataset.
 We can see that the model mainly concerns the volumes of nearest time slots and volumes in 20-day history.
 We also probe the decision basis on the data instance, whose volumes are shown in Fig.~\ref{fig:transformer_b}.
 The volumes of the 9-th nearest time slots, the 14-th nearest day in history, and the 4-th nearest day in history are relatively low compared to other time slots or days in history.
 Both the baseline Transformer (shown in Fig.~\ref{fig:transformer_c}) and the ASAT Transformer (shown in Fig.~\ref{fig:transformer_d}) are sensitive to these time slots or days.
 They pay close attention to these abnormal volumes and the corresponding prices.
 Therefore, their decisions on this data instance can capture these abnormal fluctuations.
-It can also be concluded that Transformer is a strong baseline and it outperforms other neural network models.
-Moreover, the model with ASAT tends to be more sensitive to abnormal fluctuations, which indicates that ASAT can help the decision bases of models be more reasonable.
+Moreover, the model with ASAT tends to be more sensitive to abnormal fluctuations, which indicates that ASAT can help the decision bases of models be more reasonable and more explainable.

-A potential negative societal impact is that malicious attackers may attack financial models or analyze the decision bias of financial models for plagiarizing trade secrets, with the proposed indicator.
-Therefore, we call on financial model providers to only provide black box models to defend the potential attacks or plagiarism, since the calculation of the proposed indicator requires gradients.